-Similar to the CUP Method, for transfers of intangible property, the CUT Method will generally provide the most reliable measure of an arm's length result if sufficiently reliable comparables may be found.
+Similar to the CUP Method, for transfers of intangible property the CUT Method will generally provide the most direct and reliable measure of an arm's length result if an uncontrolled transaction involves the transfer of the same intangible under the same, or substantially the same, circumstances as the controlled transaction.
 Treas.
 Reg. § 1.482-4(c)(2)(ii).
+Under the regulation, circumstances between the controlled and uncontrolled transaction will be considered substantially the same if there are at most only minor differences that have a definite and reasonably ascertainable effect on the amount charged and for which appropriate adjustments are made.
+Id.
+It has generally been difficult to identify external comparables, and APAs using the

-It has generally been difficult to identify external comparables, and APAs using the CUT Method tend to rely on internal transactions between the taxpayer and unrelated parties.
-In 2009, five Covered Transactions utilized the CUT TPM.
+CUT Method tend to rely on internal transactions (those between the taxpayer and uncontrolled parties).
+In 2010, six Covered Transactions utilized the CUT TPM.

-The Resale Price Method was not applied in 2009.
+The Resale Price Method was not applied in 2010.
 See Treas.
 Reg. § 1.482-3(c), (d).